Hell and Back (album)

 Hell and Back is the second studio album by rapper Drag-On.
 Originally scheduled for a September 16, 2003 release, the album was ultimately released February 10, 2004.
 It was released through Virgin Records and Ruff Ryders and featured production from the likes of Swizz Beatz and Rockwilder.
 Hell and Back was not as successful as his previous album, only peaking at number 47 on the Billboard 200, however it did fare better on the Top R&B/Hip-Hop Albums, peaking at number 5.
+The album featured one music video, for the song "Feel My Pain".